pleasefixomg/AM2R-ATM/README.md

 Many room music transitions and starting BGMs in save rooms have been changed around for better continuity and to better fit all the new stuff in.
 Many scripts and objects were also altered to better facilitate more loops and reduce the need for extensions.

+Installation
 ---
+-Download the mod from this page.
+-Extract it into a named folder within the "mods" folder of the launcher.
+-Open the launcher, choose my mod from the dropdown, click install.
+-Play.

+If you already had the mod, simply extract and replace all files in the folder and the change will be picked up on next launcher start-up.

 ***THE AM2R LAUNCHER IS REQUIRED TO FULLY UTILIZE THIS MOD:*** https://github.com/AM2R-Community-Developers/AM2RLauncher